 In summary, our model comparisons (see Model Comparison section on pg.
 18-20) strongly suggest that some variability in choice is highly specific to moment-to-moment attention deployment that changes under time pressure.
 Specifically, we find that a model not accounting for attention fails to predict changes in generous choice under time pressure, showing that evaluative weights on their own in insufficient to capture the all the variability in choice behavior.

-Our follow-up study manipulating attention, also supports the distinct role of attention independent of dispositional social preferences in the choice process.
+Our follow-up study manipulating attention also supports the distinct role of attention independent of dispositional social preferences in the choice process.
 In this study we find confirmatory evidence that attention drives generous choice, specifically under time pressure.
 Notably, forcing participants to look at self-outcomes first predicted less generous behavior under time pressure but not under time.
 Here, participant’s attention is exogenously directed and thus, independent of their dispositional social preferences.
 These effects strongly support a distinct causal mechanism for attention’s effect on choice processes independent of evaluative weights.
 We have included these new findings in a section at the end of the results section “Forced attention to others’ outcomes increases generosity under time pressure”, copied below for convenience.

 Results: Forced attention to others’ outcomes increases generosity under time pressure